LNKASIA-PICLOUD/picloud-server-client/README.md

 ## Introduction

-The ownCloud Desktop Client is a tool to synchronize files from ownCloud Server with your computer.
+The PiCloud Desktop Client is a tool to synchronize files from PiCloud Server with your computer.